openfga/openfga/docs/list_objects/pipeline/README.md

   O0 --> id2([Output])
 ```

-When the pipeline is building, an initial message is sent to all of the nodes with the same user type as the target, ie `user` receives the message `user:01ARZ3NDEKTSV4RRFFQ69G5FAV`, to kick off the message processing.
-As a result, any of the workers with senders coming from `user` receive the message `user:01ARZ3NDEKTSV4RRFFQ69G5FAV` and start making queries to the database to determine whether the edge they're going to has objects that relate to the user, eg `org#five`.
-If `org#five` does have objects for the user type, those objects are sent to their listeners in batches up to the size defined for the pipeline `chunkSize` and processed in a single database query.
-Finally, when messages are returned that connect to the source worker, in this case `object#zero`, or if errors are encountered anywhere along the way, they are returned in the resulting stream of `Item` values.
+When the pipeline starts, an initial message is sent to all of the nodes with the same user type as the target, ie `user` receives the message `user:01ARZ3NDEKTSV4RRFFQ69G5FAV`, to kick off the message processing.
+As a result, any of the workers with senders coming from `user` receive the message `user:01ARZ3NDEKTSV4RRFFQ69G5FAV`.
+Their resolvers dispatch to the edge interpreter, which uses the `directEdgeHandler` to query the datastore for objects matching the edge's relation, eg `org#five`.
+If `org#five` does have objects for the user type, those objects are broadcast to the worker's listeners in batches up to the `chunkSize`.
+Finally, when messages reach the source worker (`object#zero`), or if errors are encountered anywhere along the way, they are returned in the resulting stream of `Item` values.

 After construction, the pipeline waits for all workers to finish processing their goroutines, at which time the workers cancel their contexts and close all of their listeners.
 Closing the listeners uses a broadcast-style mechanism to mark pipes as done, wake any goroutines blocked on writes or reads, and end their goroutines.